-Kevin Kalinsky, MD, MS
+Kevin Michael Kalinsky, MD, MS

 Division of Hematology/Oncology

-Kevin Kalinsky, M.D., M.S. is an Assistant Professor of Medicine at the NewYork-Presbyterian Hospital/Columbia University Medical Center.
+Kevin Kalinsky, M.D., M.S. is an Associate Professor of Medicine at the NewYork-Presbyterian Hospital/Columbia University Medical Center.
 Dr. Kalinsky received his undergraduate B.A. from Emory University.
-He received his M.D. from the Medical University of South Carolina and completed his Internal Medicine internship and residency and Hemathology/Oncology fellowship at Tufts Medical Center.
+He received his M.D. from the Medical University of South Carolina and completed his Internal Medicine internship and residency and Hematology/Oncology fellowship at Tufts Medical Center.
 In Boston, he also trained as a breast cancer clinical research fellow at Massachusetts General Hospital.
 In addition, he completed an advanced oncology fellowship in breast cancer at Memorial Sloan-Kettering Cancer Center.
-Since joining as a faculty member, Dr. Kalinsky completed a Master's program in Biostatistics, Patient-Oriented Research at Columbia.
+Since joining as a faculty member, Dr. Kalinsky completed a Master's program in Biostatistics, Patient–Oriented Research at Columbia.

 - Cancer Care